emersonrp/bindcontrol/README.md

 [^4]: [i26 The Mastermind's PetMouse](https://forums.homecomingservers.com/topic/20788-i26-the-masterminds-petmouse-new-menu/)

 [^5]: [Shenanigunner passed away in April 2025](https://forums.homecomingservers.com/topic/59721-shenanigunner-ave-atque-vale/) and his site has gone dark since then.
 The links in the Credits section point to the latest available captures of his site at the Internet Archive.
 Shenanigunner was an iconic and tireless member of the City of Heroes community, and his presence is deeply missed.

+[^6]: Various distributions have different names for their package manager versions of python packages.
+You might need to do a little searching with apt or yum or what-have-you to find these.
+You can also use pip to install them but that path is sometimes very fiddly.